Workplace Active Shooter Training

 What employers will receive from this training:

-- Active Shooter Awareness training drills where employees will return to their work stations and the trainer simulates an active shooter incident
+- Active Shooter Awareness training drill (optional) where employees will return to their work stations and the trainer simulates an active shooter incident

 - Confidence about being a survivor, not a victim

-Workplace Active Shooter Training: What to Expect from This Course
+Workplace Active Shooter Training: What to Expect from this Course (Instructor-led on-site and Webinar options)

 Next Steps for When the Time Comes to Face an Active Shooter